allintwo/wp_hacked/README.md

 # wp_hacked

 Few days ago my wp site got hacked by http://kacottagexk.kenrei.top/ .
-I found the hell file in my index.php and folders
+I found the shell file in my index.php and folders
 It creating fake sitemap and generating fake html pages to google bot and storing user password into plugins/log.txt

 ## How to stop